dmalenic/mc14500b/README.md

   -h, --help            show this help message and exit -v, --version         show program's version number and exit -w {8,12,16}, --width {8,12,16}
-                        the width of the ROM in bits (8, 12 or 16) -d DEPTH, --depth DEPTH
+                        the width of the ROM in bits (8, 12 or 16).
+The default value is 8.
+  -d DEPTH, --depth DEPTH
-                        the depth of the ROM in bytes, allowed values are positive integer multiples of 128 up to and including 65536
+                        the depth of the ROM in bytes, allowed values are positive integer multiples of 128 up to and including 65536.
+The default value is 256.
   -i {first,last}, --instr-position {first,last}
-                        the position of INS field in a command: first|last, default is last -I INCLUDE, --include INCLUDE
+                        the position of INS field in a command: first|last.
+The default value is last.
+  -I INCLUDE, --include INCLUDE
-                        an additonal directory to look for include files beside the current working directory -s, --srec            generate Motorola S-record file -x, --hex             generate HEX file
-  -b, --binary          generate raw binary file
-  -n {0,F}, --non-programmed-location-value {0,F}
+                        an additonal directory to look for include files beside the current working directory -s, --srec            generate Motorola S-record file (extension .srec) -x, --hex             generate Intel I8HEX file (extension .hex) -a, --ascii_hex       generate ASCII HEX file (extension .ascii_hex) -b, --binary          generate raw binary file (extension .bin) -n {0,F}, --non-programmed-location-value {0,F}
                         the value that is expected to be present in ROM locations that are not part of program
 ```